bhartiy/learnsellacious/pages/42.modules/latest-products/docs.md

 visible: true
 ---

-Sellacious latest products module will display the latest products.
+Sellacious latest products module will display the latest created products.

 **Basic:**
 **Section Title**: Section title is showing in frontend on product module.